Connectors

 * [Slack](/use-groundcover/connectors/slack.md): Set up the Slack App connector and link your personal account

-* [Cursor](/use-groundcover/connectors/cursor.md): Set up and use the Cursor connector with Agent Mode
+* [Cursor Cloud Agents](/use-groundcover/connectors/cursor.md): Set up and use the Cursor connector with Agent Mode

-* [Remote MCP Servers](/use-groundcover/connectors/mcp.md): Allowlist Remote MCP Servers and manage tool restrictions
+* [Remote MCP Servers](/use-groundcover/connectors/mcp.md): Allowlist custom MCP servers with token or OAuth authentication and manage tool restrictions

 ---